Shopify vs WordPress – Complete comparison and detailed guide on how to choose the right eCommerce platform in 2020.

-A CMS is an invaluable tool that makes it simpler for users to manage essential components of their website–such as graphics and content–without having any prior programming knowledge.
+A CMS is an invaluable tool that makes it simpler for users to manage essential components of their website–such as graphics and content–without prior programming knowledge.

 If you are planning to sell products online, but you have limited or no programming knowledge, then you are probably looking to Shopify for help.
 Shopify helps you build eCommerce websites.
 You get to choose from hundreds of templates that you can design with videos, text, logos, and images.

 The platform also provides you with an in-built cart system, which allows you to get started with your business as soon as you have finished creating the website.
 Shopify also makes it convenient to connect your products to different parts of the world, since its checkout system is available in over 50 languages.

 WordPress is indeed open-source and is used by some of the most renowned online entities in the world, such as TechCrunch and Mashable.

 Open-source is not only more cost-effective compared to platforms that provide proprietary-based services, but it can cater to big or small entities easily.
 Security is updated regularly, which allows you to protect your information.
 Its other advantages are:

 • Ability to attract better talent, since most skilled workers are aware of open-source

 On the other hand, Shopify does not provide this benefit.

 WordPress scores the first point in this competition since it is an open-source content management system (CMS) rather than a paid software-as-a-service (SaaS).
 That grants the flexibility and scalability that some businesses require.